Lipemenezes/sora-server/README.md

 1 - First you'll have to clone the repo and make sure docker-compose is installed and then go to the project directory

-2 - Go to the desired .env file on the project root and configure the env vars
+2 - Create a .env file on the project root and configure the env vars

 3 - Run `docker-compose up --build -d sora` in the project root

-4 - Run `docker-compose exec sora sh` and after that the script you want inside the container (e.g `npm start`)

 **Important:**
 Application will look for a .env file based on NODE_ENV